 facility project decisions, which are categorized by application type and then by issues considered.

-Before you hire a lawyer or expert, the Commission encourages you to communicate to the lawyer/expert the
+Before you hire a lawyer or expert, the AUC encourages you to communicate to the lawyer/expert the

 The AUC will